A Computer Search of New OBZCPs of Lengths up to 49: Abstract

 \section{Abstract}

-This paper aims to search for \textit{primitive} optimal and sub-optimal Odd Binary Z-Complimentary Pairs (OBZCPs) for lengths up to 49.
+This paper aims to search for new optimal and sub-optimal Odd Binary Z-Complimentary Pairs (OBZCPs) for lengths up to 49.
 As an alternative to the celebrated binary Golay complementary pairs, optimal OBZCPs are the best almost-complementary sequence pairs having odd lengths.
-We introduce a computer search algorithm with complexity $O(2^N)$, where $N$ denotes the sequence length and then show optimal results for all $27 \le N \le 33$ and $N=37,41,49$.
+We introduce a computer search algorithm with time complexity $O(2^N)$, where $N$ denotes the sequence length and then show optimal results for all $27 \le N \le 33$ and $N=37,41,49$.
 For those sequence lengths (i.e., $N=35,39,43,45,47$) with no optimal pairs, we show OBZCPs with largest zero-correlation zone (ZCZ) widths (i.e., $Z$-optimal).
-Finally, based on the Pursley-Sarwate criterion, we present a table of OBZCPs with smallest demerit factors in terms of the combined auto-correlation and cross-correlation.
+Finally, based on the Pursley--Sarwate criterion (PSC), we present a table of OBZCPs with smallest combined auto-correlation and cross-correlation.